Check out our comparsion tutorial in the Gallery to see why these specifications are important.

 - Be conservative with your use of screened images.

-- Remember this is not a static page, the boards rotate every 16 seconds, and so views don’t have the time or inclination to try to decipher the announcement.
+- Remember this is not a static page, the boards rotate every 16 seconds, and so viewers don’t have the time to try to decipher the announcement.

 Use the following guidelines when choosing colors:

 - Avoid large amounts of bright colors, especially pure white or intense red backgrounds.